DibyojyotiS/CS698R_DRLagents/README.md

 4. Dueling DDQN (D3QN)
 5. Dueling DDQN with Prioritized Experience Replay (D3QN_PER)

-## other utils
+## Other utils
 1. PER Buffer
 More over there is the replay buffer, which implements the Usual experience replay as well as the Prioritized Experience Replay (PER)

 2. Exploration Strategies:
-    a.
-Greedy Exploration
+    - Greedy Exploration
-    b.
-Epsilon-Greedy Exploration
+    - Epsilon-Greedy Exploration
-    c.
-Softmax Exploration
+    - Softmax Exploration

 3. Decay Wrapper:
-    a.
-Allows to decay the epsion (in case of epsilon-greedy strategy)
+    - Allows to decay the epsion (in case of epsilon-greedy strategy)
-    b. or the temperature (in case of softmax strategy) parameters.
+    - or the temperature (in case of softmax strategy) parameters.

+## Examples:
+There are files with the name structure as <agent type>example.py, these are the examples of using the package for each type of agent.

 To know more about the inputs (and the documentation) please read the class descriptions.
-The documentation is comming in the Readme in a while
+The documentation is comming in the Readme in a while...